SpinningVinyl/scripts/README.md

 The scripts are nothing special: I'm not a scripting guru, I'm just a guy who likes to create small snippets of code to automate some of his tasks.

+### ios-browse-afc

+This script uses `ifuse`, `libimobiledevice` and `fzf` to present the user with the list of applications installed on their iDevice.
+Once the user chooses an app, its document filesystem is mounted in the folder specified in `$MOUNT_POINT`.
+The script then opens a file manager window at the mount point, and automatically unmounts the filesystem once the user closes the window.

+### ios-browse-media

+Mounts the media filesystem of the iDevice connected to the computer in the folder specified in `$MOUNT_POINT`.
+The script then opens a file manager window at the mount point, and automatically unmounts the filesystem once the user closes the window.

 ### cmpr

 This script compares two files using diff.